AIRLABkhu/Mix-Spectrum/README.md

 # Mix-Spectrum for Generalization in Visual Reinforcement Learning
-The official PytTorch implementation of "Mix-Spectrum for Generalization in Visual Reinforcement Learning".
+The official PyTorch implementation of "Mix-Spectrum for Generalization in Visual Reinforcement Learning".
 Note the main branch only contains the code for DMControl-GB.
-If you want the code for Procgen, you can find in Procgen branch.
+If you want the code for Procgen, you can find it in Procgen branch.

 ## Abstract
 > Visual Reinforcement Learning (RL) trains agents on policies using raw images showing potential for real-world applications.